 #4 Losing a Reception Room for a Garage

-Living space always comes first to buyers, so sacrificing a room for a garage means a lower house valuation.
+Living space always comes first to buyers, so sacrificing a room for a garage often means a lower house valuation.

 #5 Luxury Landscaping

-Landscaping adds value, yes.
+Regular landscaping adds value (see point #31 above).
 However, paying a premium for mature greenery won’t.
 Some trees, for example, can cost hundreds of pounds.
-Whilst planting several of these trees may look nice, they won’t add much value.

 #6 Creating Spaces that Don’t Work

+We’ve all seen home renovations that didn’t work, leaving us in disbelief.
 Some of the worst offenders are added bathrooms that are too small to fit into and narrow kitchens where you can’t open more than one cupboard at a time.

-Any extension or major change you make within your home should be carefully thought out for practicality.
+Any extension or major renovation should be carefully thought out.
 When in doubt, hire an experienced architect to help plan your project.

 #7 Over-Improving